xjh093/JHUIViewControllerDecoupler/README.md

 UIViewController Decouple

 ```
-/// string -> controller, with some parameters.
+/// string -> controller, with some parameters.return `nil` if not exist.
 + (UIViewController *)jh_controllerFromString:(NSString *)string
                                      paramter:(NSDictionary *)dictionary;
 ```